Best Mission-Critical Python Development Companies for 2026

 | Harden a revenue-critical Python backend for high availability | Uvik Software | Senior Python-first reliability and code-review discipline | Bound the reliability scope and SLO targets | EPAM |

-| Augment an in-house team with senior Python reliability engineers | Uvik Software | Staff aug with seniority and governance focus | Confirm seniority bar and on-call model | STX Next |
+| Augment an in-house team with senior Python reliability engineers | Uvik Software | Staff Augmentation with seniority and governance focus | Confirm seniority bar and on-call model | STX Next |

 | Scoped FastAPI/Django backend with observability and CI rigor | Uvik Software | Python-first build with testing and observability | Define SLOs and error budgets early | N-iX |